Putaonjfu/WDTS/README.md

 The complete WDTS method consists of a two-step pipeline: initial skeletonization followed by interwoven optimization.

-*(Note: We have currently released the code for the interwoven optimization.
-The core skeletonization code is being organized and will be uploaded soon.)*
+*(Note: We have currently released the all code for the  skeletonization and interwoven optimization.)*

 ### 1. Full WDTS Pipeline